vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 those servers would return is typically unchanged.

 We describe a method below for this use of stale data, balancing the competing needs of resiliency and freshness.
-While this intended to be immediately useful to the installed base of DNS software, we also propose an {{RFC6891}} EDNS option for enhanced signalling around the use of stale data by implementations that understand it.
+While this is intended to be immediately useful to the installed base of DNS software, we also propose an {{RFC6891}} EDNS option for enhanced signalling around the use of stale data by implementations that understand it.

 # Notes to readers